astrixgame/easyassistant/README.md

 <h2>How to run</h2>
-You need <strong>port 80 free</strong> because the web intreface running on it Download the latest release from: <a href="https://github.com/astrixgame/easy-assistant/releases">https://github.com/astrixgame/easyassistant/releases</a> or if you want to run it from source code you can download it from cmd by<pre>git clone https://github.com/astrixgame/easyassistant.git</pre>
+You need <strong>port 80 free</strong> because the web intreface running on it Download the latest release from: <a href="https://github.com/astrixgame/easy-assistant/releases">https://github.com/astrixgame/easyassistant/releases</a> or you can download it from git by <pre>git clone https://github.com/astrixgame/easyassistant.git</pre>
 <h2>How to run the server</h2>
 <ol>
   <li>Download server.zip from Releases and unzip it</li>